Which Courts deal with children proceedings and which should you apply to?

 A Google search should relatively easily identify the nearest family court centre to you (usually based in a County Court).
 As a preliminary starting point therefore, this would be potentially the most suitable court to instigate an application.

-- If within the proceedings it is determined that an independent report is required and may assist the court, it is more straightforward for that reporting organisation to be within the area within which the children reside and be able more easily to attend court proceedings.
+- If within the proceedings an independent report is required and may assist the court, it is more straightforward for that reporting organisation to be within the area within which the children reside so that they can visit the child and be able more easily to attend court proceedings.

 This article is part of a series on Private Family Law and Children Law proceedings.
 If you would like to learn more about the rules around parental responsibility, contact, holidays and arrangements for separated parents, please click here for the full series.